-- Private patient service adjustment: This adjustment is calculated by care type and jurisdiction in the same manner as that which is calculated for AR-DRGs within the admitted acute cost model.

-- A number of other adjustments are derived within the admitted acute cost model and applied in the subacute stream:

 - a.
+Private patient service adjustment: This adjustment is calculated by care type and jurisdiction in the same manner as that which is calculated for AR-DRGs within the admitted acute cost model. - b.
+A number of other adjustments are derived within the admitted acute cost model and applied in the subacute stream:

+- i.
 Indigenous

-- b. residential remoteness
+- ii. residential remoteness

-- c. radiotherapy
+- iii. radiotherapy

-- d. dialysis
+- iv. dialysis

-- e. treatment remoteness.
+- v. treatment remoteness.